 This article originally appeared in the Weekend Read.

-Away from the biggest names on the FTSE there’s a corner of the market that investors love and fear in equal measure.
+Away from the biggest names on the UK market there’s a corner of the market that investors love and fear in equal measure.

-The Alternative Investment Market (AIM) has its die-hard fans, who scour the FTSE AIM All Share index in search of small cap winners.
+The Alternative Investment Market (AIM) has its die-hard fans, who scour the lower realms of the index in search of small cap winners.

 But for every staunch supporter there’s a trembling investor sitting with a strong tea, promising themselves they’ll never go near it again.

 There aren’t many other indices that provoke such polemic responses but is that more of a reflection on us as investors, or is it genuinely an investment madhouse?